 A few days ago, I went to see an exhibition of the early years of Claude Monet, a French artist, at the Kimbell Art Museum.

 A classmate of mine had managed to procure free tickets for a small group tour and invited me along.
-I was on call that day, but could not pass up the opportunity.
+I was assigned to be on call that day, but could not pass up the opportunity.
 After explaining to my residents and attending, they graciously allowed me to leave the hospital an hour early to attend.

 I saw over fifty paintings, from his first studies of landscaping to his eventual move towards Impressionism.
 It was an awe-inspiring journey of color and expression and story of a young, struggling artist.